 Who creates your calendar and books every waking moment of your time?
 Who asks you to work evenings and weekends to grow your business?
 Who forces you to work with clients who are not really a good match, or pushes you to sell, sell, sell when you are tired or sick?

-Being self employed means you are the boss.
+Being self-employed means you are the boss.
 You set the agenda.
-Alan Weiss has written a good blog post about it here.

 If you’re unhappy with the way your business is going or how hard you are working, go look in the mirror.
 And ask yourself: Am I working hard because I have to — or because I THINK I have to?